A Local’s 10-Day Slovenia Itinerary - Countrywide Road Trip

 The itinerary is suitable for travellers with their own transportation, as the public transport in Slovenia is not good enough that one would be able to visit all of those destinations in only 10 days.

-I’ve tried to share my best advice in this itinerary, but there’s a lot to see in Slovenia and no one itinerary will be perfect for every type of traveler.
+Hey there, I’m Primož, a local guide and travel consultant here in Slovenia.
+I’ve tried to share my best advice in this itinerary, but there’s a lot to see in my country and no one itinerary will be perfect for every type of traveler.

 So if you could use some personalized help figuring out your plan, schedule a Slovenia travel consultation with me!